 Ross Fountain is a favourite location for Sawyer when he isn’t helping to guide our Edinburgh walking tours.
 The myriad of pictures of him hamming it up for the camera is proof:

 The beauty of Ross Fountain is that it is in Princes Street Garden and it is free for all to visit.
-Of course, as of the writing of this article, travel is restricted in Scotland due to the COVID-19 pandemic.
-However, when travel resumes, if you are interested in seeing the Fountain in-person, you can find more information on the Museums and Galleries Edinburgh website as it is one of the monuments they manage.
+If you are interested in seeing the Fountain in-person, you can find more information on the Museums and Galleries Edinburgh website as it is one of the monuments they manage.
 You can also contact us regarding a private walking tour.

 One of the lessons Ross Fountain provides us is to remember to celebrate the beauty right where you live.
 We are so truly fortunate to have this stunning work of art here in Edinburgh, and love to share it with others online and in-person.
 Therefore, we hope you have enjoyed our brief virtual journey to Princes Street Gardens and the iconic Ross Fountain.